 What is your connection to the cancer community?

-I have had a close connection with the cancer community since a young age.
-I was there and remember the passing of two of my great grandparents, one grandparents, and two dear childhood friends.
-These were some of the saddest moments I have ever experienced.
-I felt so helpless.
-There was nothing I could, and the older I became, the more I realized that I will never see them again, never laugh, never live with them again.
-It was a sobering experience coming to that realization.
-I decided to celebrate their lives instead plus those who have beaten cancer.
-I have two aunts that have survived.
-One with skin cancer and one with breast cancer.
-She ended up having a miracle baby even after the doctors told her should would never to conceive again.
+I have had close connections with the cancer community from a young age.
+I experienced the passing of two great grandparents, one grandparent, and two dear childhood friends.
+These are some of my saddest memories.
+I felt so helpless knowing there was nothing I could do.
+I soon realized I would never see them again.
+Never laugh with them, never see their smile, never experience life with them again.
+That realization was a sobering experience.
+Rather than focus on the loss, I decided to celebrate their lives and, in addition, the lives of those who have beaten cancer.
+I have two aunts that survived, one with skin cancer and one with breast cancer.
+The one with breast cancer had a miracle baby after being told she would never concieve again.
 That is why I want to ride.
-I want to do my part to help give a chance of survival to someone.
-Everyone deserves the right to live and find happiness.
+I want to do my part to help give someone the chance of survival.
+The chance to exercise their right to live and find happiness.

 Why are you traveling over 4000 miles this summer with the Ulman Cancer Fund for Young Adults?

-I have seen the effects that cancer has had on families.
-I have been torn away from loved ones just because cancer chose them.
-I have felt helpless, I could do nothing.
-But I have been fortunate enough to experience the health denied to others so I am making it my priority to do what I can to raise money for those who need my help.
-I have been given this opportunity to combine two things that I am passionate about with this program and I will be super stoked to be able to ride across America to help give a chance for life to someone.
-I am riding to support those who have suffered, most specifically, one my childhood friends who past away from cancer just before her high school graduation.
+I have experienced cancer's effects on families.
+I have had loved ones torn away simply because cancer claimed them.
+But, I am fortunate enough to experience the health often denied to others.
+With this, I am making it my priority to do what I can to raise money for the cancer community.
+This program gives me the opportunity to combine two of my passions: biking and helping others.
+I am excited for this opportunity to ride in support of those who have suffered from cancer.
+Specifically, to support one of my childhood friends who passed away just before her high school graduation.

 2018 marks the 17th year of the 4K for Cancer sending young adults on journeys across the country in an effort to inspire hope and unite communities in the fight against cancer.
 The 4K for Cancer is a program of The Ulman Cancer Fund for Young Adults (UCF).
 Interested in joining the fight?
 Apply to be a rider or runner a at www.4kforcancer.org!